Mickelson sorry for 'reckless' comments

 Six-time major champion Phil Mickelson "sincerely regrets" his criticism of Saudi Arabia's regime and will take a break from the game "to work on becoming the man I want to be".

-The American says he joined forces with the proposed super league to gain leverage over the PGA Tour but that his comments were taken "out of context".
+The American, who was involved with the Saudi Arabian-backed super league to gain leverage over the PGA Tour, claims his views were taken "out of context".

-However the 51-year-old says his criticisms were "reckless" and he is "deeply sorry for his choice of words".
+However the 51-year-old says his comments were "reckless" and he is "deeply sorry for his choice of words".

 "I'm beyond disappointed," he said.